 Osteoporosis Literally means 'porous bones'.
 Decreased bone mineral density (a measurement of bone strength), meaning thinner, weaker bones that are more likely to break.
 It’s usually diagnosed with a bone density scan (often called a DEXA scan).

 Ovarian suppression Sometimes called ovarian ablation.
-Stopping the ovaries producing oestrogen using surgery or drugs.
+Stopping the ovaries producing oestrogen using surgery, drugs or radiotherapy.